Bluestone Patios Installation

 Depending on the size of the project, bluestone can typically be installed within a day.
 Gravel will be laid and compacted.
 Then sand will be placed over the compacted gravel before the stones are placed.
 Locking sand is typically used to hold the stones in place.
 Area and climate will determine if the bluestone will be dried or wet-laid.
 If bluestone is laid when dry, no concrete will be used.
 This means no cracking!
 If the bluestone needs to be laid when wet, concrete is placed as a base and between the joints in the stone.

-An experienced bluestone contractor will be able to create a design with you and come up with a design that will fit both your budget and desires.
+Our experienced team of bluestone contractors will be able to create a design with you and come up with a design that will fit both your budget and desires.
 They will ensure that the project looks seamless, and corresponds with the rest of your property for optimal appearance.
 Hiring an experienced bluestone contractor is the best way to get the job done properly and on time.
 You want your new driveway, patio, walkway, or garden project to last a long time, and bluestone contractors are there to make sure it happens.

-If you are looking to build a bluestone patio, the contractor will be able to determine if permits are needed, if the project size corresponds with local and state rule and regulations for the area, ig there are utility lines below the ground where you are placing the patio, and what stones will work best for the project.
-There is a lot of thought that needs to go into the process, and contractors know exactly what to do to create the bluestone patio of your dreams.
+If you are looking to build a bluestone patio, DeJesus Paving Corporation will be able to determine if permits are needed, if the project size corresponds with local and state rule and regulations for the area, if there are utility lines below the ground where you are placing the patio, and what stones will work best for the project.
+There is a lot of thought that needs to go into the process and our professional team of bluestone installation knows exactly what to do to create the bluestone patio of your dreams.

 While bluestone is an extremely durable material, it does require some maintenance to keep it in the best condition.
 Bluestone is porous and will need to be sealed after installation.
 The sealant used should be mild, as the lime in the bluestone will absorb the sealant.
 This could cause damage, so it is best to have a professional apply a proper sealant for the best results.
 A sealant with natural fish will last and protect the bluestone for up to four years.
 The sealant is put down with a roller or a sprayer, depending on your particular project.
 Thin coats go over the bluestone.
 The sealant will protect the bluestone from food or beverage spills, scratched, and mold or mildew.
 Other than sealing the bluestone, regular maintenance only includes a quick soap and water wash when needed!